Am309807/Courses-Enrollment/README.md

   "course_id": 1
 }

--View the courses the logged-in user has enrolled in:
+3-View the courses the logged-in user has enrolled in:
 Request type:GET http://127.0.0.1:8000/api/my-courses/

 Headers: